phetw/tagver/README.md

   tag: true,              // Should tagver store a git tag?
   publish: true,          // Should tagver publish new tags to the remote?
   message: 'Release v%s', // Custom tag message. %s will be replaced with the version number
-  base: '0.0.0'           // Initial version to increment when no version is found
+  base: '0.0.0',          // Initial version to increment when no version is found
+  filter: '*'             // Semver filter to use.
+This will return the highest version based on the filter.
 }
 ```